 All the spending reviews conducted to date have been successfully completed.

 Lessons learned: what opportunities do spending reviews offer?

-Since it was introduced in 2015, the instrument of the spending review has proved its worth and has become well established as part of the government’s internal budget preparation procedure.
+The instrument of the spending review has proved its worth and has become well established as part of the government’s internal budget preparation procedure.
 Spending reviews play an important role in making the federal budget more outcome-oriented.

 Are the results published?

 The working groups’ findings are published in the Finance Ministry’s Financial Report, which is published every summer.
 They are also subsequently published on the Finance Ministry’s website.